perell2014/data_2019ncov/README.md

 </ul>
 <hr />
 <h3><strong>Solution description</strong></h3>
-<p>The dashboard is an automated end to end solution buit in Power BI.
-Twice a day the data is extracted from the JHU public data repository and stored into an online storage layer using python.
-The Power BI dataset is get refreshed twice a day accessing this storage layer.</p>
+<p>The dashboard is an automated end to end solution built in Power BI.
+The information is extracted from the JHU public data repository twice a day, and stored into an online storage.
+Power BI access the data from the storage layer to display the COVID-19 overview of cases, deaths and recoveries, across time.</p>
 <hr />
 <h3><strong>Pending actions/improvements</strong></h3>
 <ul>